The Reverse-Centaur Mental Model for AI Use

 A fundamental aspect of note-making is learning and/or clarifying your thoughts through personal connections and analogies.
 Because personal thought is so foundational to a course on generative note-making, I think it's perfect for introducing these ideas.

 One of the biggest hurdles currently is school administrations that are focused on preventing the most obvious reverse-centaur behavior, cheating.
 But this is one of those areas where we have a choice.
-We can bury our heads in the sand and hope impulsive teenagers will follow the rules and avoid AI altogether, or we can face the reality that there will always be students who figure out new ways to cheat.
-These aren't the students they should be worried about.
+We can try the abstinence-only route and hope impulsive teenagers will follow the rules and avoid AI altogether, or we can face the reality that there will always be students who figure out new ways to cheat.
+But these aren't the students they should be worried about.

 The students who would benefit most from education have good intentions.
 They're not the type who would normally cheat on an exam or plagiarize a paper, but they don't see using AI against the rules as cheating.
 They may genuinely believe they're learning while unintentionally outsourcing the most important cognitive work to AI.

 This is because AI makes it easy to fall into a version of the collector's fallacy.
 The collector's fallacy warns us that we often believe we know something when we actually just know about something.
-This connection just occurred to me while writing this newsletter.
-It's a brand new seed that I need to grow a bit before writing about it further.
+AI tells you a lot about something but often works against the knowing.
+Even if it doesn't hallucination a straight up lie, easy answers hinders our growth.

 Centaurs in the classroom

-Centaur mode for the classroom could look like AI scanning your notes to consolidate all your thoughts on a specific topic.
+Centaur mode for the classroom could look like AI scanning your notes to consolidate all your writing on a specific topic.
 It could be summarizing a freewriting session to eliminate all of the noise.
-It could be uploading an academic paper you just read, along with your analysis, to make sure you understood it correctly.
+I could be asking for a list of peer-reviewed sources on the topic that you plan to read yourself.